elvisimprsntr/siriproxy-ipcam/README.md

 -----
 Siriproxy-ipcam is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that allows you to push IP camera images to Apple's Siri interface on any iOS device that supports Siri.
 It does not require a jailbreak, nor do I endorse doing so.

 First, you must have SiriProxy installed and working.
+[HOW-TOs for Siriprixy] (https://github.com/plamoni/SiriProxy/wiki/Installation-How-Tos)

 Second, you must have at least one IP camera on your local network that supports image/video streaming.